idaholab/TMAP8/doc/content/verification/ver-1a.md

 \end{equation}

 !alert warning title=Typos in [!cite](ambrosek2008verification)
-1. The units and expression (exponent being 29 instead of 19) of the solubility provided in [!cite](ambrosek2008verification) have typos.
+1. The units and expression (the order exponent being 29 instead of 19) of the solubility provided in [!cite](ambrosek2008verification) have typos.
 The correct values and units are provided above in [ver-1a_set_up_values].
 2. The release fraction in [!cite](ambrosek2008verification) is described as $P(t)/P_0$ in Eq.
 (5) but is actually plotted as $1-(P(t)/P_0)$ in Figure 1.
 3. Not a typo per say, but a potential source of confusion for users is that in [!cite](ambrosek2008verification), $x=0$ represents the surface not exposed to the enclosure (where $c=0$), and $x=l$ represents the surface exposed to the enclosure.
 In the TMAP8 documentation, we have kept this convention to correspond to the TMAP7 case, but note that the TMAP8 input file fixes $x=0$ at the enclosure surface and $x=l$ for the outer surface.